 My big life in 240 square feet

-I live in downtown San Francisco with my husband, Ryan, in 240 square feet.
-It's cozy but it's our favorite place we've ever LIVED.
+Until recently, I lived in downtown San Francisco with my husband, Ryan, in a tiny 240-square-foot apartment.
+It was cozy but it's the best place we've ever lived.

 With such a small, low maintenance home, our time and money are freed up to put towards things we truly want: early retirement and lots of adventures.